 Many people use the open areas and woodlands to walk their dogs, play ball games or to simply enjoy the glorious outdoors!

 Lowland heathland is a priority for nature conservation because it is a rare and threatened habitat.
 Fordham Heath and Seven Star Green are both identified as important conservation areas.
-With this in mind, the Parish Council recently enlisted the help and support of the Essex Wildlife Sites Project www.localwildlifesites.org.uk to write a Management Guidance Statement to ensure we act in the very best interests of this natural resource.
-The plans make interesting reading and are available to view by clicking on Heaths and Greens and then the Statement you wish to look at.
+With this in mind, the Parish Council enlisted the help and support of the Essex Wildlife Sites Project to write a Management Guidance Statement to ensure we act in the very best interests of this natural resource.
+The plans make interesting reading and are available to view by searching the local wildlife sites finder

-The Church Wood next to Jubilee Meadow/Blind Lane is now managed by Bill Roberts, click here for more information.
+The Church Wood next to Jubilee Meadow/Blind Lane is now managed by Bill Roberts.